Two dozen missing in vast mudflow of Brazil mine disaster

-A dozen residents of nearby villages remain missing, along with 13 workers from the mine, but only one death has been confirmed in what the governor of mineral-rich Minas Gerais described as the state’s worst environmental disaster.

-“The death toll will rise for sure ...
-The number of missing will rise because we’re talking to the residents of Bento (Rodrigues) and some people still aren’t accounted for,” Duarte Júnior, mayor of the nearby city of Mariana, told reporters.
+“The death toll will rise for sure,” said Duarte Júnior, mayor of Mariana.
+“Some people still aren’t accounted for.”

+The city is near the hard-hit town of Bento Rodrigues, whose residents are still providing authorities with names of people believed missing.

-City officials released a partial list of missing people, including three children, ages 4 to 7, and a 60-year-old woman from the village, which was swamped by mudslides within a half hour of public warnings.
+City officials released a partial list of missing people, including three children aged 4 to 7 and a 60-year-old woman from the village, which was swamped by mudslides within a half-hour of public warnings after the dams burst on Thursday.

+As rescue crews worked during the weekend, Brazilians once again raised longstanding questions about the regulatory rigor and the health and environmental risks of mining, one of the country’s biggest industries and a key driver of exports.

+The governor of Minas Gerais, the mineral-rich state whose name literally means “general mines,” has already characterized the accident, which soaked much of the area beyond the dams with mine waste, as the state’s worst-ever environmental disaster.

-The mine’s operator, Samarco, is co-owned by the world’s largest mining company BHP Billiton Ltd (BHP.AX)(BHP.N)(BLT.L) and the biggest iron ore miner Vale SA (VALE5.SA)(VALE.N).
+The mine’s operator, Samarco, is co-owned by the world’s largest mining company BHP Billiton Ltd and the biggest iron ore miner Vale SA.
 Clean-up and repairs along miles of flooded river could cost the companies a fortune.

-A state public prosecutor based in Mariana said on Saturday he will seek 500,000 Brazilian reais ($130,000) in personal damages for each of about 200 families most affected by the dam burst.
+A state public prosecutor based in Mariana said on Saturday that he would seek 500,000 Brazilian reais ($130,000) in personal damages for each of about 200 families most affected by the dam burst.

-While it is still unclear what caused the collapses, Samarco said Saturday that workers were doing normal scheduled work on one of the dams to increase its size when it burst, sweeping them away in the flood.
+While it is still unclear what caused the collapses, Samarco said Saturday that workers were doing normal scheduled work on one of the dams to increase its size when it burst and swept them away in the flood.

-Walls of water filled with mining waste cascaded downhill when the dams broke on Thursday, engulfing the village of Bento Rodrigues and its 600 residents in a sea of mud while also flooding others far removed from the open-pit mine.
+Walls of water cascaded downhill, engulfing the village of Bento Rodrigues and its 600 residents in a sea of mud while also flooding others far removed from the open-pit mine.

-“They didn’t tell us the mud would come through with such force,” said Losangeles Freitas, resident of Barra Longa, a town nearly 80 kilometers downstream flooded by the 60 million cubic meters of waste water and mud.
+“They didn’t tell us the mud would come through with such force,” said Losangeles Freitas, resident of Barra Longa.
+The town nearly 80 kilometers downstream was flooded by the 60 million cubic meters of waste water and mud.

-Her neighbor Bernardo Trinidade, a 58-year-old plumber, said authorities warned that the river behind his house would swell by a meter or two.
+Her neighbor, 58-year-old plumber Bernardo Trinidade, said authorities warned that the river behind his house would swell by a meter or two.
 But the waters rose more than 10 meters, he said, sweeping into his home at 3 a.m. - nearly half a day after the dam broke.

 “We took what we could and ran upstairs,” said Trinidade.
 “We were told it wouldn’t be so bad.”